Pandaqi/Pandaqi-Studio/pandaqi-studio/content/i-bid-you-not/_index.md

 All of that combined into the simplest bidding game I can imagine, with as much strategy and variety as possible.

 The fonts used are **Digitalt** (header, thick) and **Inter Tight** (body, paragraphs), both freely available for commercial use.
 Some imagery was generated with AI.
 Everything else (code, rules, idea, assets, etcetera) is entirely mine.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/i-bid-you-not/).

 {{% /section-centered %}}